 Empathy

-Alberta Needs Empathy in its Addiction Policy
+Alberta Needs Empathy in its Addiction Policy:

 As Albertans, we need to accept the worth of all human beings and treat each other with care and compassion.
 When we have empathy toward those wrestling with serious problems, we ensure that we have a province where people appreciate and care for each other.
 One way to do this is to develop programs and policies that treat individuals with respect and compassion.
 Simply put, Alberta would be better off if we used our resources to care for our fellow human beings who are suffering from addiction.
 Realizing that we need greater empathy will allow us to deal effectively with our problems.